softwareconstruction240/softwareconstruction/instruction/mysql/mysql.md

 ## SQL Server Installation

 In order to get started you will need to install MySQL to your development environment.
-You can install the latest free MySQL Community Server version from [MySQL.com](https://dev.mysql.com/downloads/mysql/).
+You can install the latest LTS (Long term support) free MySQL Community Server version from [MySQL.com](https://dev.mysql.com/downloads/mysql/).

 ![MySQL install](mysql-install.png)